128keaton/Transmission-Statusboard/README.md

 2. Edit ` transmission.php ` to include Transmission's web IP/port.
 3. Add `http://your-ip:your-port/transmission.php` to a table in Statusboard.

-Compatability with Statusboard 2.0 is unknown, the progress bars are custom because I can only use Statusboard 1.0.
+Compatibility with Statusboard 2.0 is unknown, the progress bars are custom because I can only use Statusboard 1.0.